wbrowar/craft-guide/src/templates/docs/en/guide-editor-javascript.md

 Adding the `loaded` class will happen the first time this guide has been loaded.
 The next time the callback is fired the `:not(.loaded)` part of the selector will ignore any guide that has already been targeted by the callback.

+When the page is re-loaded (or when you move to another page) all of the `loaded` classes will disappear and the whole loop will start again.

 ### Using JavaScript with Included Guides

 Guides that are included into another guide—using the `{{ craft.guide.include() }}` Twig tag—do not get their callback called when they are displayed on the page.